thenoiseinspace/team-profile-generator/README.md

 ## Usage

 Use this app to generate a webpage for an employee team.
 Answer each prompt in your command line to generate the page.
+Please note: per the challenge instructions, I have included a sample web page generated in the "output" folder.
+To create your own, simple delete this sample folder and run the program.

 Github repo link: https://github.com/thenoiseinspace/team-profile-generator